ST541-Fall2020/erickabsmith-project-trail/src/analysis/01_initial-bootstrap-run.md

          year = factor(year))
 ```

-## Question of interest: What’s the average proportion of hikers who complete the Pacific Crest Trail
+## Question of interest: What’s the average proportion of hikers who complete the Pacific Crest Trail?

 First, get an idea of the data.